bitmovin/bitmovin-player-android-integrations-yospace/README.md

 SourceConfiguration sourceConfig = new SourceConfiguration();
 sourceConfig.addSourceItem(sourceItem);

-//Create a YoSpaceSourceConfiguration with your SourceConfiguration and a YoSpaceAssetType YospaceSourceConfiguration yospaceSourceConfiguration = new YospaceSourceConfiguration(YospaceAssetType.LINEAR_START_OVER);
+//Create a YospaceSourceConfiguration with your SourceConfiguration and a YospaceAssetType YospaceSourceConfiguration yospaceSourceConfiguration = new YospaceSourceConfiguration(YospaceAssetType.LINEAR_START_OVER);

-//Load your YoSpaceSourceConfiguration
+//Load your YospaceSourceConfiguration
 bitmovinYospacePlayer.load(sourceConfig, yospaceSourceConfiguration);
 ```